WestDRI/autumnschool22/content/bash/bash-06-wildcards-redirection-pipes.md

 {{< /question >}}

 {{< question num="`ps`" >}}
 Use `ps` command to see how many processes you are running on the training cluster.
-Explore its flags. (no need to type any answer)
+Explore its flags.
 {{< /question >}}

 {{< question num=18 >}}